 - 2.5.1.
 Where a unit of competency is superseded and the workplace outcome of the unit has changed, the superseding unit must be deemed 'Not Equivalent'. - 2.5.2.
-The workplace outcome can be determined to have changed when the skills and knowledge (reflected through the elements, performance criteria and assessment requirements) required to achieve the workplace outcome of the superseded and superseding units cannot be mapped to each other. - Determinations of 'Not Equivalent' may also be used to support licensing, regulatory, legislative or 2.5.3. certification requirements. - 2.5.4.
-Determinations of 'Not Equivalent' must be substantiated in the Case for Endorsement as outlined in Section 12.3 of the Training Package Development and Endorsement Process Policy.
-The detail of these changes must be included in the unit mapping information located in the Companion Volume Implementation Guide (refer section 2.4).
+The workplace outcome can be determined to have changed when the skills and knowledge (reflected through the elements, performance criteria and assessment requirements) required to achieve the workplace outcome of the superseded and superseding units cannot be mapped to each other. - 2.5.3.
+Determinations of 'Not Equivalent' may also be used to support licensing, regulatory, legislative or certification requirements. - 2.5.4.
+Determinations of 'Not Equivalent' must be substantiated in the Training Product Submission as outlined in the Training Package Products Development and Endorsement Process Policy.
+The detail of these changes must be included in the unit mapping information located in the Companion Volume Implementation Guide (refer Section 2.4).